 Furthermore, this can also be presented in a broken-down format for the client so they know what they’re paying for.
 If the client is concerned about costs on a project, you can also allow them to access any estimates in the cloud as required.

-Well organized and easy to use, Zoho Invoice is a comprehensive billing and invoicing solution for small to medium-sized businesses.
-It comes with many features that are simple to navigate, and a number of these can be automated to save you time.
+Well organized and easy to use, Zoho Invoice is a comprehensive invoicing software solution for small to medium-sized businesses.
+It comes with many features that are simple to navigate, and a number of these can be automated to save you time with billing.